 Since 1994, a number of amendments have changed the UI period.
 However, the 1999 change was implemented on very short notice (two weeks between publication and application) and was progressively implemented.
 Thus this short notice provides us with a sample of individuals who experienced different cuts in their UI entitlement depending on the time they entered the UI system.
 As this legal change introduces a variation in entitlement, it therefore constitutes an appropriate framework for investigating the effect of shortening the PBD.
-Furthermore, as previously mentioned, no new reforms affect the maximum duration period of UI in our analysis period 1998-2003.
-By focusing on the 1999 reform and newly unemployed individuals starting a fresh spell in 1998, we do not need to account from the previous changes that have affected the maximum duration of UI (see Figure 2).
-Hence, the 1999 reform that reduces the maximum duration of UI by one year is a good candidate to investigate the effect of UI exhaustion.
+Furthermore, as previously mentioned, no new reforms affect the maximum duration period of UI in our analysis period, 1998-2003.
+By focusing on the 1999 reform and on newly unemployed individuals starting a fresh spell in 1998, we do not need to account for the previous changes affecting the maximum duration of UI

+(see figure 2).
+Hence, the 1999 reform that reduces the maximum duration of UI by one year is a good candidate for investigating the effect of UI exhaustion for long-term unemployed.